NNDB

 Working with mathematician Richard Q. Twiss, astronomer R. Hanbury Brown invented the optical intensity interferometer, a telescopic device that allowed astronomers to study stars that until then had been little more than flickers of light, even as mathematicians, physicists, and other experts scoffed that such a device was physically impossible.

 Early in his career, Brown worked with Robert Watson-Watt on the secret development of radar, then headed a group that developed a shorter-wavelength radar for use in aircraft.
-After World War II, his research showed that cosmic radio waves emanate from the Andromeda spiral galaxy, leading to the modern understanding of quasars -- "quasi-stellar objects", and he devised methods for minimizing background noises that had plagued early radio astronomy.
+After World War II, he worked with Bernard Lovell at Jodrell Bank Observatory.
+His research showed that cosmic radio waves emanate from the Andromeda spiral galaxy, leading to the modern understanding of quasars -- "quasi-stellar objects", and he devised methods for minimizing background noises that had plagued early radio astronomy.
 His autobiography is titled Boffin, an Australian colloquialism with a meaning somewhere between "geek" and "egghead".
 His grandfather, also named Robert Hanbury Brown, was knighted for his extensive work and writings on irrigation.

 Wife: Heather Hilda Chesterman Brown (m.
 1952, d.
 2003, twin sons, one daughter)